Computing Possible and Certain Answers over Order-Incomplete Data: Comparison With Other Formalisms

-\subparagraph*{Algebra on pomsets.} We now compare our work to algebras defined on \emph{pomsets}~\cite{grumbach1995algebra,grumbach1999algebra}, which also attempt to bridge partial order theory and data management (although, again, they do not study possibility and certainty). \emph{Pomsets} are labeled posets quotiented by isomorphism (i.e., renaming of identifiers), like po-relations.
-A major conceptual difference between our formalism and that of~\cite{grumbach1995algebra,grumbach1999algebra} is that their language focuses on processing {\em connected components} of the partial order graph, and their operators are tailored for that semantics.
-As a consequence, their semantics is {\em not} a faithful extension of bag semantics, i.e., their language would not satisfy the counterpart of Proposition \ref{prop:faithful} (see for instance the semantics of union in \cite{grumbach1995algebra}).
-By contrast, we manipulate po-relations that stand for sets of possible list relations, and our operators are designed accordingly, unlike those of \cite{grumbach1995algebra} where transformations take into account the structure (connected components) of the entire poset graph.
+\subparagraph*{Algebra on pomsets.} We now compare our work to algebras defined on \emph{pomsets}~\cite{grumbach1995algebra,grumbach1999algebra}, which also attempt to bridge partial order theory and data management (although, again, these works do not study possibility and certainty). \emph{Pomsets} are labeled posets quotiented by isomorphism (i.e., renaming of identifiers), like po-relations.
+Beyond similarities in the language design, a major conceptual difference between our formalism and that of~\cite{grumbach1995algebra,grumbach1999algebra} is that their work focuses on processing {\em connected components} of the partial order graph, and their operators are tailored for that semantics.
+As a consequence, their semantics is {\em not} a faithful extension of bag semantics, i.e., their language would not satisfy the counterpart of Proposition~\ref{prop:faithful} (see, for instance, the semantics of duplicate elimination in \cite{grumbach1995algebra}).
+By contrast, we manipulate po-relations that stand for sets of possible list relations, and our operators are designed accordingly, unlike those of \cite{grumbach1995algebra}, where transformations take into account the structure (connected components) of the entire poset graph.
 Because of this choice, \cite{grumbach1995algebra} introduces non-monotone operators that we cannot express, and can design a duplicate elimination operator that cannot fail.
 Indeed, the possible failure of our duplicate elimination operator is a direct consequence of its semantics of operating on each possible world, possibly leading to contradictions.

-If we consequently disallow duplicate elimination in both languages for the sake of comparison, we note that the resulting fragment $\PomAlgEps$ of the language of \cite{grumbach1995algebra} can yield only series-parallel output (Proposition~4.1 of~\cite{grumbach1995algebra}), unlike \PosRA queries whose output order may be arbitrary, as we next show.
+If we consequently disallow duplicate elimination in both languages for the sake of comparison, then the resulting fragment $\PomAlgEps$ of the language of \cite{grumbach1995algebra} can yield only series-parallel outputs (Proposition~4.1 of~\cite{grumbach1995algebra}), unlike \PosRA queries whose output order may be arbitrary.
+To formalize this, we need the notion of a \emph{realizer}~\cite{schroder2003ordered} of a poset $P = (V, <)$: this is a set of total orders $(V, {<_1}), \ldots, (V, {<_n})$ such that, for every $x, y \in V$, we have $x < y$ iff $x <_i y$ for all~$i$.
+We can use realizers to express arbitrary po-relations using the $\times_\dir$-product, as is shown by rephrasing in our context an existing result on partial orders (Theorem~9.6 of~\cite{hiraguchi1955dimension}, see also \cite{ore1962theory}).